MasterCubo/15sq/README.md

 ![image](https://github.com/user-attachments/assets/f32a3592-1f4a-4d36-b8f0-02e9e7ffb828)

+This app has PWA support!
+Add it to your mobile homescreen by hitting Share, and then Add To Homescreen.

+If you get a high score, take a screenshot of the alert message!
+Since a live leaderboard would require a live backend server which I have no intention of upholding, I instead will manually add submissions as no more than 3 ppl will ever use this app.
+Thats all!

+# Story

 To start off, me and my sister found this unbelievably dumb Snapchat filter that would take whatever picture you took into a 3x3 tile slider puzzle, and then had you solve it.